-The CVS Health Minority Scholarship for Pharmacy Students will consist of five scholarships given to outstanding underrepresented minority students accepted into a PharmD program for the 2020-2021 academic year OR are or were enrolled in their first (P1) year of the professional phase of the PharmD program during the 2019–2020 academic year.
+The CVS Health Minority Scholarship for Pharmacy Students will be awarded to five outstanding underrepresented minority (URM) students who have been accepted into a Doctor of Pharmacy (PharmD) program for the 2021-2022 academic year OR were enrolled in their first (P1) year of the professional phase of the PharmD degree program during the 2020-2021 academic year.
+URM pharmacy students are identified as black or African American, Hispanic or Latino, American Indian, Native Hawaiian, and/or Pacific Islander students who are U.S. citizens or permanent residents.
 Selected awardees must demonstrate leadership, academic success, and a commitment to advancing the profession of pharmacy and patient care.
-Each recipient will receive a single $8,000 scholarship.
-The purpose of the scholarship is to reduce the financial barriers and challenges for underrepresented minority (URM) students who are pursuing a PharmD degree.
+Each awardee will receive a single $7,000 scholarship.

 Qualified applicants must meet the following requirements:

-- NOTE: Students who are enrolled in a 0-6 program are eligible for consideration if they meet the following criteria: a P2 (out of P6) student or a P3 (out of P6) student during the 2019-2020 academic year.
+- NOTE: Students who are enrolled in a 0-6 program are eligible for consideration if they meet the following criteria: a P2 (out of P6) student or a P3 (out of P6) student during the 2020-2021 academic year.

 - Student must demonstrate leadership, academic success, and a commitment to advancing the pharmacy profession and patient care.